Times and Dates

 create()

 A combination of the previous two methods, takes year, month, day, hour, minutes, and seconds as separate parameters.
-Any value not provided will use the current date and time to determine.
+Any value not provided will use the current date and time.
 Accepts strings for the timezone and locale in the fourth and fifth parameters:

 <?php